Steam Deck: History

 As early as December 2022, Valve was pursuing improvements on the Steam Deck, including per-game "power profiles", and some other performance improvements, as well as evaluating a second generation Steam Deck.
 Valve was also considering bringing some of the Steam Deck technology into a new Steam Controller 2.
 Valve announced two new Deck models to be available for purchase in November 2023, both with OLED screens, extended battery capacity, and improved cooling features, among other hardware modifications to improve connectivity and efficiency; however, no changes were made to the Deck's overall performance.
 These models replace two of the existing models.
 Hardware designers for Valve stated that they would have wanted to include OLED screens for the original launch models, but at the time, OLED screens of sufficient size and quality did not yet exist on the market, and they would have had to delay release by 12 to 18 months if they went on that route.
 Alongside the announcement of the OLED models, Valve stated they are working towards a Steam Deck 2 with overall system improvements including the CPU and GPU chips, but these systems will likely not be ready for two to three years.
-System designer Lawrence Yang said they wanted to wait for a "generational leap" of CPUs with better computing power without significant power requirement increases before implementing a new version of the Steam Deck; this was reiterated by Valve's software engineer Pierre-Loup Griffais in discussing the newly-announced Steam Frame and second iteration of the Steam Machine (computer) and Steam Controller in November 2025, saying "We're not interested in getting to a point where it's 20 or 30 or even 50% more performance at the same battery life.
+System designer Lawrence Yang said they wanted to wait for a "generational leap" of CPUs with better computing power without significant power requirement increases before implementing a new version of the Steam Deck; this was reiterated by Valve's software engineer Pierre-Loup Griffais in discussing the newly-announced Steam Frame and second-generation Steam Machine and Steam Controller in November 2025, saying "We're not interested in getting to a point where it's 20 or 30 or even 50% more performance at the same battery life.
 We want something a little bit more demarcated than that.
 So we've been working back from silicon advancements and architectural improvements, and I think we have a pretty good idea of what the next version of Steam Deck is going to be, but right now there's no offerings in that landscape, in the SoC landscape, that we think would truly be a next-gen performance Steam Deck."
+In the midst of the global RAM shortage in 2026, Valve said they were still working towards a Steam Deck successor, but would still be predicated on "a very delineated performance improvement" in components before they would release it.